theChaparral/kya/README.md

 exec startplasma-x11
 ```

-Kya does a check not to run multiple instances of itself at once.
+Kya does a check to prevent running multiple instances of itself at once.